 Research continues to show that physical activity and exercise is an effective way to reverse the downward cycle of deconditioning and worsening pain, and gradually over time support those with chronic pain and symptoms to engage in activities and enjoyment of daily living.

 It is something YOU can do for YOU!

 Complementary and Alternative Medicines (CAM) are not generally considered to be part of conventional medicine and there are still key questions to be answered about whether the therapies are safe or effective.
-Many women maintain such therapies improve or relieve their symptoms.
-Here are some remedies our women have found helpful:
+Many people maintain such therapies improve or relieve their symptoms.
+Here are some helpful remedies:

-The Consensus on Current Management of Endometriosis shares magnesium supplements and accupuncture as having some evidence to help pain from endometriosis and dysmenorrhea.
+The Consensus on Current Management of Endometriosis shares magnesium supplements and acupuncture as having some evidence to help pain from endometriosis and dysmenorrhea.
 Check out the full article.

 Just like a proper diet and regular exercise, a good night’s sleep is vital.
 Studies suggest that sleep deprivation results in hormonal and metabolic changes, inflammation, and increased levels of pain.